jakka351/Open-Tester-Engineering/README.md

 # Open-Tester-Engineering

-Source Code Repository for the Tester Engineering Suite - Open Source Components.
+Source Code Repository for the <a href="https://tester.engineering">Tester Engineering Suite</a> - Open Source Components.

 Having software that is both open source and closed source is quite a condundrum, well this is the best ditched efforts to properly and correctly attribute open source licenses and credits where it is due and owed.
 The Tester Engineering Suite's flash routines are largely drawn from open source projects, and as such many are licensed under GPL or MIT licenses - in order to comply